 The first question we should have asked those experts was what is are we selling?

 Seemed pretty obvious to us that we were selling houses to prospective members.
 Sounded like real estate to us.
-Not quite.

 In developing a cohousing community, we’re not selling houses, because they haven’t been built yet.
 We are selling memberships or an interest in an organization that plans to build houses and plans to sell the houses to the members, if and when they are completed.
 In the financial world, this is called selling a security.

 Federal Securities Exchange Commission regulations require that all securities be registered with the SEC unless specifically exempted.
 There are exemptions for small offerings, such as our $10 million project, if the state where the project is located has regulations for small projects.